PresenceAutomation/face-recognition-iam-rest-api/README.md

-#WORK IN PROGRESS

 # HyperVerge Secure - Face Recognition IAM API Documentation

 ## Overview

 This documentation describes Face Recognition IAM API v1.
 If you have any queries please contact support.
+The postman collection for the APIs can be found at the [link](https://www.getpostman.com/collections/e2e6dcd900269a633a9d)

 1. General
 2. Entities